OctopusDeploy/docs/docs/packaging-applications/nuget-packages/using-octopack/index.md

 - `/p:OctoPackPublishPackageToFileShare=C:\MyPackages` - copies the package to the path given
 - `/p:OctoPackPublishPackageToHttp=http://my-nuget-server/api/v2/package` - pushes the package to the NuGet server
 - `/p:OctoPackPublishApiKey=ABCDEFGMYAPIKEY` - API key to use when publishing
+- `/p:OctoPackAppendProjectToFeed=true` - Append the project name onto the feed so you can nest packages under folders on publish
+- `/p:OctoPackAppendToPackageId=foo` - Append the extra name to the package ID (e.g. for feature branch packages).
+MyApp.Foo.1.2.3.nupkg

 :::success
 **Want to use the Octopus built-in repository?**